How to Setup and Customize Swagger with ASP.NET MVC

 c.InjectJavaScript(myAssembly, "WebApplication2.js.swagger_test.js");

-When the page load, you can see the javascript console message, now you can add javascript to the page, my next question is can I change the default Html?
+When the page loads, you can see the JavaScript console message.
+Now you can add JavaScript to the page.
+My next question is: can I change the default HTML?

-Yes, and the main feature will still work if you use the swagger's existing javascript.
-Following is how we can do it.
+Yes, and the main features will still work if you use Swagger's existing JavaScript.
+The following is how we can do it.

-This time I want to add two HTML, after creating these HTML you also have to change Build Action as Embedded Resource again.
+This time I want to add two HTML files.
+After creating these HTML files, you also have to change the Build Action to Embedded Resource again.

 swagger_test.html